NashMiao/ontology-ddxf-bot/README.md

 ### 3.5.
 Run your IPFS Node

-Before we run our dApp, we need to run our IPFS node as a daemon.
+Before we use IPFS HTTP API, we need to run our IPFS node as a daemon.

 ```shell
 PS C:\Users> ipfs daemon